Witches and Witchcraft

 Searching the Archives for an Ossining Witch

-After the break is the original text of “The Legend of The Bewitched Mill” as it appeared in that publication.
+After the break is the original text of “The Legend of The Bewitched Mill”.

 On one of these long ago visits of the Sing Sing boys on the beach after the combined feast of visitors and hosts had been duly discussed and found good, the casual remark of one of the company that his watch must be bewitched (it had got in the habit of stopping at a certain hour), brought forth response from one of the old fishermen that the watch must be “like the old mill up in Kil Brook my father used to tell about, which once upon a time got to stopping every night at twelve o’clock.”